n-deleforge/binocle/README.md

 ### Usage

 Binocle *always* need two arguments to work.
-- **keyword** : it is the first letter of the search engine (the available list is below)
+- **keyword** : it is the first letter of the search engine (the available list is below).
-- **query** : it is the query sent to the search engine
+- **query** : it is the query sent to the search engine.

 ### Examples

-- Search "My Super Research" on Duckduckgo : `binocle d "My Super Research"`
+- Search "My Super Research" on Duckduckgo : `binocle d "My Super Research"`.
-- Search "Github" on Youtube : `binocle yt Github`
+- Search "Github" on Youtube : `binocle yt Github`.

 If your query is only one word, you do not need to add quote marks as you can notice with the second example.

 ## Launch from terminal

-- Edit the PATH global variable and add the directory of binocle
+- Edit the PATH global variable and add the directory of binocle.
-- Then you can type : `binocle [keyword] [query]` in your terminal
+- Then you can type : `binocle [keyword] [query]` in your terminal.

 # All search engines
 ## Search engines